-Mark Lipczynski works in the documentary visual language with an emphasis on sentimental attachment to place.
-Using analog and digital photographic processes, he explores the influence geographic and cultural landscapes have on the relationship between memory and identity.
+Mark Lipczynski is an American photographer who works in the documentary visual language with a curiosity for sentimental attachment to place and time.
+Using analog and digital photographic processes, he explores the influence geographic and cultural landscapes have on his relationship to memory and identity.

 His connection to photography, and place, began in his youth, growing up in the industrial northeastern Ohio rust belt, where he regularly watched and photographed trains, but kept it largely private, which spurred the creation of his alter ego, Mark Traain (see link below).